Finnish Civil War: International politics

 The main factor behind the Finnish Civil War was a political crisis arising out of World War I. Under the pressures of the Great War, the Russian Empire collapsed, leading to the February and October Revolutions in 1917.
 This breakdown caused a power vacuum and a subsequent struggle for power in Eastern Europe.
-Grand Duchy of Finland (1809–1917), became embroiled in the turmoil.
+The Grand Duchy of Finland became embroiled in the turmoil.
 Geopolitically less important than the continental Moscow–Warsaw gateway, Finland, isolated by the Baltic Sea, was relatively peaceful until early 1918.
 The war between the German Empire and Russia had only indirect effects on the Finns.
 Since the end of the 19th century, the Grand Duchy had become a vital source of raw materials, industrial products, food and labour for the growing Imperial Russian capital Petrograd (modern Saint Petersburg), and World War I emphasised that role.
 Strategically, the Finnish territory was the less important northern section of the Estonian–Finnish gateway and a buffer zone to and from Petrograd through the Narva area, the Gulf of Finland and the Karelian Isthmus.

-The German Empire saw Eastern Europe—primarily Russia—as a major source of vital products and raw materials, both during World War I and for the future.
-Her resources overstretched by the two-front war, Germany attempted to divide Russia by providing financial support to revolutionary groups, such as the Bolsheviks and the Socialist Revolutionary Party, and to radical, separatist factions, such as the Finnish national activist movement leaning toward Germanism.
-Between 30 and 40 million marks were spent on this endeavour.
+The German Empire saw Eastern Europe – particularly Russia – as a major source of vital products and raw materials, both during World War I and for the future.
+Germany's resources overstretched by the two-front war, the Germans attempted to breakdown Russia by providing financial support to revolutionary groups, such as the Bolsheviks and the Socialist Revolutionary Party, and to radical, separatist factions, such as the Finnish national activist movement leaning toward Germanism.
+Between 30 and 40 million Reichsmark were spent on this endeavour.
 Controlling the Finnish area would allow the Imperial German Army to penetrate Petrograd and the Kola Peninsula, an area rich in raw materials for the mining industry.
 Finland possessed large ore reserves and a well-developed forest industry.

 February Revolution

 Build-up

-The February Revolution removed the tsar Nicholas II.
-The collapse of Russia was caused by military defeats, war-weariness against the duration and hardships of the Great War, and the collision between the most conservative regime in Europe and a Russian people desiring modernisation.
+The February Revolution removed Tsar Nicholas II.
+The collapse of the Russian Empire was caused by military defeats, war-weariness against the duration and hardships of the Great War, and the collision between the most conservative regime in Europe and a Russian people desiring modernisation.
 The Tsar's power was transferred to the State Duma (Russian Parliament) and the left-leaning Provisional Government, but this new authority was challenged by the Petrograd Soviet (city council), leading to dual power in the country.

 In Finland, mass meetings and local strikes of early 1917 escalated to a general strike in support of the Finnish state's power struggle and for increased availability of foodstuffs.
 The Second Period of Russification was stopped and the autonomous status of 1809–1899 was returned to the Finns by the 15th March 1917 manifesto of the Russian Provisional Government.
 For the first time in history, de facto political power existed in the Parliament of Finland.
 The political left, consisting mainly of social democrats, covered a wide spectrum from moderate to revolutionary socialists.
 The political right was even more diverse, ranging from social liberals and moderate conservatives to rightist conservative elements.
 The four main parties were: